jovanovski/software-architecture/README.md

 Gradle is used to build all artifacts.
 It can be run manually from the command line or from inside an IDE.

 ### IDE
-The system is developed in Eclipse using the buildship plugin to interface with the Gradle build system.
-Any other IDE that can use gradle will probably work.
+The system is developed in Eclipse using the Buildship plugin to interface with the Gradle build system.
+Any other IDE that can use Gradle will probably work.

 ### Further installation instructions
-You need an internet connection to be able to download dependencies.
+You need an Internet connection to be able to download dependencies.

 ### Build/Test instructions
 To build the system run `gradle build`.
 The build the system and run all tests run `gradle test`.
 To run the sample executable run `gradle run`